MileHacker Logo

 Driving into the ZTL

-Do not drive into the historic center without a permit.
+Do not drive into the historic center without an official document.
 Parking is only available outside the walls.
 Fines are significant.

 Not Validating Bus Tickets